ngen-brett/gitlab-ce/doc/development/code_review.md

 Developers who have capacity can regularly check the list of [merge requests to review](https://gitlab.com/groups/gitlab-org/-/merge_requests?scope=all&utf8=%E2%9C%93&state=opened&label_name%5B%5D=ready%20for%20review) and assign any merge request they want to review.

 ### Reviewing code

+Try to review in a timely manner; doing so allows everyone involved in the merge request to iterate faster as the context is fresh in memory.
+Further, this improves contributors' experiences significantly.
+Reviewers should aim to review within two working days from the date they were assigned the merge request.
+If you don't think you'll be able to review a merge request within that time, let the author know as soon as possible.
+When the author of the merge request has not heard anything after two days, a new reviewer should be assigned.

 Understand why the change is necessary (fixes a bug, improves the user experience, refactors the existing code).
 Then: